What We Believe...

 Our Current Vision Statement

-1. Actively share the Good News of Christ to the Students of Forrestview High School.
+1. Use our time, treasures, and talents to actively share the Good News of Christ to the younger generations of our community.

 2. Become a church of outward focused groups.